#3: The Boy Who Took Out His Eye

 There were times though when I got restless and bored and I'd slip off to Debbie's.
 She lived in the road behind us, her veranda cool and dusky in the shade of an ancient palm.
 This veranda was our fortress, its thick walls covered with lush Persian rugs.
 Like the knights my brother was always drawing from his boy's books about King Arthur and Robin Hood, we balanced those castle walls and jousted with broomsticks, apron-capes flying from thin girlish shoulders.
 "On guard!"
 I would cry in Russell's voice, "Right makes might".

-For Debbie, who was six and more experienced—so she said—this excitement paled with time and one day she wanted to go hunting for adventure further afield.
+For Debbie, who was six and more experienced—so she said—this excitement paled with time, and one day she wanted to go hunting for adventure further afield.
 Shamed into following, I wandered slowly behind her towards the forbidden village and its beckoning blue mosque.
-Nearing the town wall, we saw a group of Arab children playing outside the gate; kicking an old ball around, sending the sand swarming with every step.
+Nearing the town wall, we saw a group of local children playing outside the gate; kicking an old ball around, sending the sand swarming with every step.
 In some unformed notion of panic we turned and almost ran headlong into two young village boys.
 Faces greyed with grime and sweat, the four of us stood, transfixed, staring.
-I had never been so close to an Arab boy before, certainly not the kind that probably followed you, running after your car, banging its hood, holding palms out for money.
-They were both older, at least eight or nine and one was taller than the other and thinner underneath his gallabayo.
+I had never been so close to an Arab boy before, certainly not the kind that might follow you if you were in the big back seat of your fathers car, running after you, banging the automobile’s hood, holding palms out for money.
+They were both older, at least eight or nine, and one was taller than the other and thinner underneath his galabeya.
 I wondered why these boys and men wore what looked like the striped nightshirts my brother had not so long ago refused to wear anymore.
-Now that he was almost eight and practically American, he wanted pyjamas with cowboy stuff on them like the boys next door wore to movie nights at the beach, the kind with the red wagon trains on them like they sold down at the PX.
+Now that he was almost eight and practically American, he wanted pajamas with cowboy stuff on them like the boys next door wore to movie nights at the beach, the kind with the red wagon trains on them like they sold down at the PX.